muellerberndt/mythx-api-curl/README.md

 Introduction
 ---------------

-Here are some shell scripts, that you can use to work with the [mythril-api](https://mythril.ai/) (in private alpha right now).
+Here are some shell scripts, that you can use to work with the [Mythril Platform API](https://mythril.ai/) (in private alpha right now).

 First set `MYTHRIL_API` to your API key.
 For example: